 Safeguarded AI

-Backed by £59m, this programme within the Mathematics for Safe AI opportunity space aims to develop the safety standards we need for transformational AI.
+Backed by £59m, this programme sits within the Mathematics for Safe AI opportunity space and aims to develop the safety standards we need for transformational AI.

 Previous funding calls in this programme